The64thGamer/cheeseepedia/content/transcriptions/a-million-tries.md

 **Everyone: (singing)**

-Oh  I don’t have straight A’s but i put in the work and i make the grade to the best of my ability knowing that i tried is enough for me, I’ll keep shooting to the stars if I never make it there I might still land on Mars and be closer to the prize even if it takes a million tries, yes I’ll be closer to the prize even if it takes a million tries
+Oh  I don’t have straight A’s but I put in the work and I make the grade to the best of my ability knowing that i tried is enough for me, I’ll keep shooting for the stars if I never make it there I might still land on Mars and be closer to the prize even if it takes a million tries, yes I’ll be closer to the prize even if it takes a million tries